 The moissanite is made to have a different array of colours ranging from grey, to green, to yellow, and so on.
 Forever-brilliant is what the most beautiful and neutral-coloured moissanite is known as; it is 100% colourless.
 The forever-brilliant moissanite is more glorious than a diamond.
 Moissanite has a 10% rating for its brilliance.
 Moissanite can be graded based on colour and clarity on a scale which then divides moissanite into three groups.
 Group D to F; these are colourless.
 Group G to I; these are slightly colourless.
 Group J or K; these are tinted yellow.

 Moissanite are more affordable when compared to diamond.
-In fact, a moissanite is as durable as a diamond, more brilliant than a diamond and more affordable as well.
+In fact, a moissanite is as durable as a diamond, more brilliant than a diamond and more affordable financing options as well.
 Thus, people who appreciate quality but can't afford a diamond can opt for a moissanite and still have quality products delivered to them.
 The absence of hazardous effects on the environment where it is produced is an exceptional attribute which clears it of ethical issues.
 Moissanite is produced in the laboratory which eliminates almost all ethical concerns.